-(i) The Institute shall continue its contract with the Teacher's Insurance and Annuity Association providing coverage for major medical expenses for faculty, their spouses and dependent children.
-The entire premium will continue to be paid by the Institute.
+- (i) The Institute shall continue its contract with the Teacher's Insurance and Annuity Association providing coverage for major medical expenses for faculty, their spouses and dependent children.

-(ii) The Institute shall provide a Blue Cross/ Blue Shield or HIP group contract to the faculty member.
-The full cost of individual or family coverage shall be borne by the insured.

-(iii) During the life of the Agreement, the Institute, together with representatives of the Union, shall enter into an investigation of a more comprehensive total health, hospitalization and dental program for the faculty.
+The entire premium will continue to be paid by the Institute. - (ii) The Institute shall provide a Blue Cross/ Blue Shield or HIP group contract to the faculty member.
+Up to \$300.00 of the cost of individual or family coverage under such group contract shall be borne by the Institute each year. - (iii) The Institute shall provide a Blue Cross/ Blue Shield or HIP group contract for all retired full-time faculty who continue to be employed by the Institute, either as full-time or part-time faculty members, beyond the 30th day of June following the attainment of age 65.
+Each year, under such group contract, up to \$115.00 of the cost of individual or family coverage for such retired full-time faculty shall be borne by the Institute. - (iv) During the life of the Agreement, the Institute, together with representatives of the Union, shall enter into an investigation of a more comprehensive total health, hospitalization and dental program for the faculty.